zachlipp/lippingoff/content/blog/sampling.md

 On their own, these scores are meaningless.
 We often normalize them using a function called **softmax** which let's us interpret them as probabilities.

 <details>
-<summary>What does <i>interpret them as probabilities</i> mean?</summary>
+<summary>ℹ️ What does <i>interpret them as probabilities</i> mean?</summary>
 The softmax function sets all of our values to be between 0 and 1, with the constraint that all of these numbers sum to 1.
 This is also true of probabilities.
 That said, there aren't constraints to calibrate these probabilities: A token with a softmax output of <code>0.66</code> may not actually be correct 66% of the time.
 I'm most comfortable calling these <b>probabilities</b>, <b>psuedo-probabilities</b>, though some people use <b>confidence scores</b>.
-I use <b>probabilities</b> throughout this piece.
+I use <b>probabilities</b> throughout this piece as the visualization app's sampling is properly calibrated.
 </details>

 ![](/post/visualizing_sampling/softmax.png)